ansible-middleware/wildfly/README.md

 ## A note on domain mode

 This collection does not provides any support to use Wildfly's domain mode.
-The rationale behind this decision is that this Wildfly feature overlaps a lot with Ansible and it's unlikely, and cumbersome use case, to combine both.
+The rationale behind this decision is that this Wildfly feature overlaps a lot with Ansible and it's **not recommended** and cumbersome to combine those.
 So, for simplicity sake, this collection focus only on standalone deployment of Wildfly JEE servers.

 ## License